LorittaBot/DiscordInteraKTions/README.md

-# Discord InteraKTions
+<h1 align="center">👩‍💻 Discord InteraKTions 👩‍💻</h1>

-**Not finished yet so you shouldn't use it yet!!**
+**🚧 Experiemental Project 🚧** / **Not finished yet so you shouldn't use it!!**

-Discord InteraKTions allows you to create, receive and process [Discord's Slash Commands](https://discord.com/developers/docs/interactions/slash-commands) via a HTTP Web Server.
+Discord InteraKTions allows you to create, receive and process [Discord's Application Commands](https://discord.com/developers/docs/interactions/application-commands) and [Message Components](https://discord.com/developers/docs/interactions/message-components) via a HTTP Web Server or via the Gateway.
 Built on top of [Kord](https://github.com/kordlib/kord), using interactions is easy and fun!

+Discord InteraKTions is as barebones as it gets compared to other libs like [Kord Extensions](https://github.com/Kord-Extensions/kord-extensions), and this is intentional!
+While Discord InteraKTions does provide an easy way to create slash command declarations and slash command executors, the rest (dependency injection, paginator, translations, etc) is up to you to do it your own way!

-## Status of Discord InteraKTions
+## 📝 Status of Discord InteraKTions

-Nothing works yet so you shouldn't use it!!
-(Okay *technically* sending messages already work)
+While Discord InteraKTions has a bunch of nifty features, it still doesn't support everything!
+Keep in mind that Discord InteraKTions is still in active development and every commit is a new chance of breaking your code due to unnecessary refactors.
+Heck, even the examples below may be already out of date due to changes in the code! 😛

 * [X] Receiving Discord Interactions via Web Server/Webhooks
 * [X] Validating Discord Interactions via Web Server/Webhooks